-The application to change the Party's name and abbreviation:
+The application to change the Party's name and enter an abbreviation:

-- was in writing, signed by the secretary of the Party; - set out the name and address of the applicant and particulars of the capacity in which the applicant makes the application; and - was accompanied by a fee of \$500.
+- was in writing, signed by the secretary of the Party; - set out the name and address of the applicants and particulars of the capacity in which each applicant makes the application; and - was accompanied by a fee of \$500.

-Accordingly, I am satisfied that the application to change the name and abbreviation of the Party meets the requirements of paragraph 134(1)(a) and subsection 134(2) of the Electoral Act.
+Accordingly, I am satisfied that the application to change the name and enter an abbreviation of the Party meets the requirements of paragraph 134(1)(b) and subsection 134(2) of the Electoral Act.